I am humbled by your visit to my website.

 Along with editing, writing, and teaching, I have worked on staff (including as an executive leader) at several nonprofit organizations to uplift their communications, operations, and fundraising.

 I have a clinical background in health and wellness.
-I was a formerly licensed nurse, a former licensed social worker, a certified community counselor, a former substance abuse counselor, a certified specialist in conflict transformation, and a multifaceted healer with a certificate in trauma-informed care.
-As a nurse practitioner and/or a health navigator, I worked mostly on night shifts at DC General, Maryland General, Providence Hospital, the Walter P. Carter Center, FutureCare, Hahnemann Hospital, St. Joseph's Hospital, and the Ohio Hospital For Psychiatry.
+I was a formerly licensed nurse and a formerly licensed social worker.
+I was also a peer/community counselor, a former substance abuse counselor, a certified specialist in conflict transformation, and a multifaceted healer with a certificate in trauma-informed care.
+As a nurse and/or a health navigator, I worked mostly on night shifts at DC General, Maryland General, Providence Hospital, the Walter P. Carter Center, FutureCare, Hahnemann Hospital, St. Joseph's Hospital, and the Ohio Hospital For Psychiatry.

-Since 1986 (over 30 years), I've worked with children, youth, and adults to prevent violence and elevate wellness.
+Since 1985 (over 30 years), I've worked with children, youth, adults, and families to prevent violence and elevate wellness.
 As a peacemaker, I apply trauma-sensitive and disability-aware principles and practices of restorative justice, conflict transformation, de-escalation, and social and emotional learning to all of the work that I do.

-I believe firmly that our prosperity is fueled by the care and support of others.
-My life was formed and enriched by the mentoring and/or teaching of the following people who I miss dearly.
-(My associations with living people are confidential.)
+I believe firmly that our prosperity is fueled by our care and support of others.
+My life was formed and enriched by the mentoring and/or teaching of the following people:

-For all of my life—even during my late childhood—I have been interested in two main themes:
+For all of my life—even during my late childhood—I have been interested in three main themes:

-Writing, editing, teaching, creating media messaging, public speaking, organizing for peace and justice are my tools to uplift people.
+Writing, editing, teaching, creating media messaging, public speaking, as well as organizing for peace and justice are my tools to uplift people.

 I am a former foster child and homeless child who was also blessed to attend private schools for short periods.
 As a child, I was diagnosed autistic and hyperlexic.
 Like many autistic people, I sometimes stim, especially when I am exhausted.
 I am a survivor of multiple forms of violence.
 My firsthand experiences inform my lifelong work on the impact of disability, violence, homelessness, trauma, and poverty on youth and adults.